grafana/mimir/docs/sources/mimir/visualize/native-histograms/_index.md

 # Visualize native histograms

 {{% admonition type="note" %}}
-Native histograms is an experimental feature of Grafana Mimir.
+Native histograms are an experimental feature of Grafana Mimir.
 {{% /admonition %}}

 Prometheus native histograms are a data type in the Prometheus ecosystem that allow you to produce, store, and query a high-resolution [histogram](https://prometheus.io/docs/concepts/metric_types/#histogram) of observations.